isomerpages/moe-methodistgirlssch/index.md

       dropdown:
         title: Discover more...
         options: []
+  - resources:
+      title: useful links
+      subtitle: for more information
+      button: more
   - infobar:
       title: Direct School Admission Into MGS Secondary One In 2023
       description: Outcome for Direct School Admission for Secondary One